aposb/stereo-matching-algorithms/README.md

 To use a different stereo pair, replace these two images with your own.
 In this case, you must also adjust the **disparity levels** parameter in the script you are running.
 You may optionally modify other parameters as needed.
 If the input images contain little or no noise, it is recommended not to use the Gaussian filter.

-The results between MATLAB and Python implementation are similar.
+- The results between MATLAB and Python implementation are similar.
+- The different approaches produce same results.

 ## Results